ifedu/generator-speedseed/README.md

         - In *.jade include -name.css -name.js -name.html
         - In *.js {%= include(__dirname, '-name.html') %} for files .name.jade

-    - Allow update the core of the project through npm run ss-update without affecting the development of the project
+    - Allow update the core of the project through npm run update without affecting the development of the project
     - Global properties for our jades with con __global.js
     - Local properties for our jades with nombre.jade _nombre.js